EXCLUSIVE-Radioactive material stolen in Iraq raises security concerns

 * Officials fear Islamic State could use material in dirty bomb

-* Security forces searching for device since November (Adds comments from Weatherford, State Dept)
+* Security forces searching for device since November (Adds comment from U.S. official)

 By Ahmed Rasheed, Aref Mohammed and Stephen Kalin